 Using all of our brainpower and creativity, we have crafted a studio safety plan that includes all of the requirements/precautions to keep you safe but does not sacrifice any part of providing our full-service experience and delivering the beautiful finished work that we are known for.

-This plan includes procedures that are legally required by Washington State for personal services and photography.
+This plan includes procedures that are legally required by Washington State for personal services and photography in Phase 2.
 We have also gone above and beyond to add even more safety precautions.
 In reality, the majority of the sanitation and cleaning procedures in this plan have always been done in our studio — so not much will change there!

-As far as we know, these procedures are NOT temporary and will be in place for a long time — presumably until a vaccine or therapeutic remedies for covid-19 are widely dispersed.
+As far as we know, these procedures are NOT temporary and will be in place for a long time.
 We will continue to look to the CDC and WHO to follow recommended best practices and update our procedures as required by Washington State.

 Have a fever?
 Please reschedule

 Our first safety requirement starts before you enter our studio doors.
 We ask that you notify us if have a fever, signs of a fever, a cough, or other covid-19 symptoms -OR- if you’ve had any known exposure to covid-19 and we will reschedule your session without penalty.
 We will also monitor ourselves for fever, symptoms, or exposure prior to your session and let you know as soon as possible if we need to postpone.